 On average, you need 1.23 grams of sunscreen lotion with SPF 30 to cover your completely and evenly and the pump of foundation contains approximately 0.11 grams of foundation.
 So, if you do the math, you need around 11 pumps of foundation with SPF 30 to get the same protection as a sunscreen lotion with SPF 30.

 Now you can imagine how will your face look after applying 11 pumps of foundation or you can try it once.
 I’ll leave that to you.
 I haven’t tried it because I don’t want to make a ghost out of my face.

-> So, in my advice it is better to rely on sunscreen products with SPF 30 or higher for protection from UV rays.
-Also, it is advised by most skin specialist to use chemical sunscreen if you are into swimming or sweating work such as sports or outdoor sales.
-Most importantly, while choosing a sunscreen product make sure it absorbs in your skin quickly, is oil free, has a broad sprectrum of protection (i.e. protects from both UVA and UVB rays), and is non-comedogenic (i.e. doesn’t clog the pores of your skin).
+So, in my advice, it is better to rely on sunscreen products with SPF 30 or higher for protection from UV rays.
+Also, it is advised by most skin specialists to use chemical sunscreen if you are into swimming or sweating work such as sports or outdoor sales.
+Most importantly, while choosing a sunscreen product make sure it absorbs in your skin quickly, is oil-free, has a broad spectrum of protection (i.e. protects from both UVA and UVB rays), and is non-comedogenic (i.e. doesn’t clog the pores of your skin).

-> Do let us know, which sunscreen do you use in the comments.
+Do let us know, which sunscreen do you use in the comments.